Ensono/amido.github.io/docs/developer/java/patterns/java_mapstruct_mapping.md

 #### Example 2

 A more complex mapper is shown below.
-This mapper maps between a top-level Stacks `CreateMenuRequest` DTO and related domain object called `CreateMenuCommand`.
+This mapper maps between a top-level Ensono Stacks `CreateMenuRequest` DTO and related domain object called `CreateMenuCommand`.
 The name of fields differs between these two objects, so it is necessary in this instance to overload the `toDto()` and `fromDto()` methods to tell MapStruct how to map between the fields.